omar-nafea/FullStack/UX/EvaluatingInteractiveDesign.md

 ## Form design best practice

+Even though forms seem simple, poorly designed forms can frustrate users and disrupt the experience.
+This video (set in the context of the Little Lemon website) highlights why form design matters and outlines best practices to improve usability and user satisfaction.

 Companies use forms on their websites to allow visitors to sign up to create an account, buy a product, pay for an item and more.
 That is why online form design is so important.
 You may not be able to entice your visitors to take the time to provide you with all their personal information if you don't have a simple, user-friendly, visually or aesthetically pleasing form.

 ### What exactly is form design?